VBPD chief says Oceanfront substation has reduced crime, even though it’s not being used much - NewsBreak

 Still several council members want to see the building more utilized.

-“To make it much more comfortable for our officers,” Vice Mayor Rosemary Wilson said.
+“To make it much more comfortable for our officers,” said Vice Mayor Rosemary Wilson.

-City Manager Patrick Duhaney said the economic development department are reaching out with building owners to see about potential improvements to the building.
+City Manager Patrick Duhaney said the economic development department is reaching out with building owners to see about potential improvements to the building.

 Since late 2020, more than $2 million has been invested in Oceanfront security initiatives.
 Virginia Beach Police now have 22 new high definition surveillance cameras installed , with an additional 20 on the way.
-In addition, ShotSpotter gunshot detection technology is fully functional , lighting is being upgraded, a public-address system has been installed along the boardwalk.Copyright 2022 Nexstar Media Inc. All rights reserved.
+In addition, ShotSpotter gunshot detection technology is fully functional , lighting is being upgraded and a public address system has been installed along the boardwalk.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WAVY.com.